danieldbird/total-sublime/README.md

 TTAL Textual Theme
 =================================

-A clean, modern theme for the [Textual IRC client](http://www.codeux.com/textual/).
+A clean and modern theme for the <a href="http://www.codeux.com/textual/">Textual IRC client</a>.

 Based loosely on the Sublime Text 2 text editor theme.